Updated: Aug 30

 Essentials oils that are okay:

 What if I have dogs?
-Can I use someone essential oils?
+Can I use some essential oils?

 Dogs can tolerate certain essential oils.